K-DeepakSingh/Dice/README.md

 # Dice
-A very basic dice game that compares two values and display on frontend using JS
+## A very basic dice game that compares two values and display on frontend using JS

+### have a look